 On March 23, 1971, the Coalition for Christian Outreach (CCO) was born.
 Its mission was to bring various ministries together with a unified vision to reach out to college students in cooperation with local churches.
 The first official church partnership was established in 1971 with Graystone Presbyterian Church to reach students at Indiana University of Pennsylvania.
 In 1973, the CCO was invited to place some of its staff into positions as residence hall directors at both Waynesburg College (now University) and Robert Morris College (now University).
 This was the beginning of an expanded vision of partnership, and the notion of working cooperatively with colleges and universities soon exploded into dozens of new opportunities.

 From the beginning, the CCO has been committed to not only introducing students to Jesus Christ, but to helping them understand how their Christian faith should inform the way they study, play, work and live out every facet of life.
 Our core purpose, “transforming college students to transform the world,” points to this, as does our number one core value: “All things belong to God.”

 In 1971, the CCO’s staff included three campus workers and an executive director, who reached out to students at five colleges and universities in western Pennsylvania and Ohio.
-As of September 2012, 225 CCO campus staff serve students on 104 campuses in Pennsylvania, Ohio, Indiana, New York, New Jersey, Maryland, Virginia, West Virginia, and Washington, DC.
+As of September 2013, 235 CCO staff members serve students on 105 campuses in Pennsylvania, Ohio, Indiana, New York, New Jersey, Maryland, Virginia, West Virginia, and Washington, DC.